zwettemaan/TightenerDocs/Docs/Aspects/UXPPersistence.md

 # Persistence

-The Tightener main server node provides persistence to UXP via the HTTP interface
+The Tightener main server node provides persistence to UXP via the HTTPS interface